-- ✓ Promote and reinforce behavior expectations, both schoolwide and in their classrooms. - √ Implement chosen social-emotional learning curricula with fidelity. - Support implementation of universal social-emotional screening to regularly identify students' social, emotional, and behavioral health needs. - ✓ Use trauma-responsive, relational approaches with students to support the needs underlying their behavior. - ✓ Are familiar with the continuum of Tier 1 social-emotional supports and Advanced Tier supports and services available to students. - ✓ Understand and utilize referral pathways and appropriately refer students for supports and services. - ✓ Serve on Tier 1 teams and collaborate with behavioral health providers.
+- Promote and reinforce behavior expectations, both schoolwide and in their classrooms. - Implement chosen social-emotional learning curricula with fidelity. - Support implementation of universal screening to regularly identify students' needs. - ✓ Use trauma-responsive, relational approaches with students to support the needs underlying their behavior. - Are familiar with the continuum of Tier 1 and Advanced Tier supports and services available to students. - Understand and utilize referral pathways and appropriately refer students for supports and services. - Serve on Tier 1 teams and collaborate with behavioral health providers.

-Behavioral health providers: The wide array of social-emotional and behavioral health providers in schools, including school counselors, SEL interventionists, social workers, behavior interventionists, psychologists, co-located clinicians, and other clinical specialists address the underlying social-emotional and behavioral needs of students in varying ways.
-However, all contribute to MTSS-B by:
+Behavioral health providers: The wide array of professionals who support the behavioral health needs of students in varying ways.
+These professionals include school counselors, social workers, behavior interventionists, psychologists, colocated clinicians, and other specialists.
+All contribute to MTSS-B by:

-- Serving on Advanced Tier Teams, identifying appropriate supports for individual students, monitoring progress using service access and outcome data, and adjusting supports as needed. - Communicating with students, families, teachers and other school staff providing supports and services to obtain parental consent and coordinate systems to provide individual student care. - ✓ Providing Tier 1 social-emotional and behavioral health consultation and/or training to classroom teachers and staff. - ✓ Delivering Tier 2 supports such as Check-In/Check-Out and small, targeted support groups. - ✓ Facilitating access to and/or providing Tier 3 services such as individual counseling, testing and assessment, and referral to community-based supports. - Collaborating with Advanced Tier planning teams to create and improve systems such as student identification, facilitated referral pathways, and availability of Tier 2/3 supports and services. - Working closely with mental health agency partners to develop effective and efficient facilitated referral pathways for community services and coordinate student care. - ✓ Collecting and using data to continually improve systems and supports/services to meet student needs.
+- Serving on Advanced Tier Teams, identifying appropriate supports for individual students, monitoring progress using service access and outcome data, and adjusting supports as needed. - Communicating with students, families, teachers and other school staff providing supports and services to obtain parental consent and coordinate systems to provide individual student care. - Providing Tier 1 consultation and/or training to classroom teachers and staff. - V Delivering Tier 2 supports such as Check-In/Check-Out and small, targeted support groups. - Facilitating access to and/or providing Tier 3 services such as individual counseling, testing and assessment, and referral to community-based supports. - Collaborating with Advanced Tier planning teams to create and improve systems such as student identification, facilitated referral pathways, and availability of Tier 2/3 supports and services. - Working closely with mental health agency partners to develop effective and efficient facilitated referral pathways for community services and coordinate student care. - Collecting and using data to continually improve systems and supports/services to meet student needs.